The galaxy's most dangerous crime family has a new leader—and he used to be a hero.

 He pulled tight the cuffs of his gloves, pressing leather snug into each crotch of the V between his fingers, mirrored in sequence.
 Accuracy.
 Symmetry.
 Control.
 "Each climb demands precision, patience, and courage.
 There is no room for error."
 He crouched on a ledge the width of his boot.

-Across the gap, looking into the next building over, seven figures stepped into a boardroom.
+Across the gap, he looked into the next building over, where seven figures stepped into a boardroom.
 Pinstripe suits.
 Wide-brimmed hats.
 Scaled skin catching the meeting room light.

 "Alligators?"
 The word barely left his mouth.
 "They run the undercity in pinstripes and scales."